 What is PRP?

-PRP – platelet-rich plasma – is a biologic isolated from whole blood that is preferentially enriched with platelets.
-While platelets are the primary component of PRP, depending on the application, preparations may also contain other cellular components such as white blood cells (WBCs) and peripheral stem cells.
-These components all play a biological role in the healing process—making them key elements for plastic surgery—and are provided in concentrated levels in PRP.
-Thus, PRP may help optimize the conditions for healing and regenerating of bone, cartilage, and soft tissue.
+PRP is an elixir isolated from whole blood that’s enriched with platelets.
+While platelets are the primary component of PRP, preparations may also contain other cellular components such as white blood cells (WBCs) and peripheral stem cells.
+These components all play a biological role in the healing process—making them key elements for plastic surgery.
+They are concentrated in PRP, which helps optimize the conditions for healing and regenerating bone, cartilage, and soft tissue.

 Platelets play a critical role in several aspects of the healing process.
-Activated platelets release adhesion molecules that support clot formation for hemostasis.
-They also release several antimicrobial peptides that deliver infection control properties.
-Most importantly, as it relates to healing, platelets release numerous growth factors, such as PDGF, TGF-β, VEGF (vascular), EGF (epidermal) and SDF-1α (stromal tissue in dermis and under dermis) that have been shown to orchestrate key biological processes, including:
+Activated platelets release adhesion molecules that support clot formation for hemostasis—in other words, they help minimize bleeding.
+They also release several antimicrobial peptides that deliver infection-control properties.
+Most importantly, as it relates to healing, platelets release numerous growth factors, such as PDGF, TGF-β, VEGF (vascular), EGF (epidermal) and SDF-1α (stromal tissue in dermis and under dermis) that have been shown to orchestrate key biological processes.
+These include:

 - Production of new healthy blood vessels (angiogenesis)